Jacob Brafman

 Iakov Aleksandrovich Brafman (Я́ков Алекса́ндрович Бра́фман; 1825 – 28 December 1879), commonly known as Jacob Brafman, was a Lithuanian Jew from near Minsk, who became notable for converting first to Lutheranism and then the Russian Orthodox Church.
-He advanced conspiracy theories against the qahal and the Talmud.
-Brafman's works The Local and Universal Jewish Brotherhoods (1868) and The Book of the Kahal (1869) were foundational texts in establishing a theoretical basis to modern antisemitic thought in Russia and established a framework for themes later covered in The Protocols of the Elders of Zion.
+He advanced conspiracy theories against the Qahal and the Talmud.
+Brafman's works The Local and Universal Jewish Brotherhoods (1868) and The Book of the Kahal (1869) were foundational texts in establishing a theoretical basis for modern antisemitic thought in Russia and established a framework for themes later covered in The Protocols of the Elders of Zion.

 Background

 Brafman was born in 1825 and lived in Kletsk, a shtetl near Minsk in the Pale of Settlement.
 His father was a rabbi.
 Brafman grew up in poor conditions and was orphaned at a young age, being raised by distant relatives.
 Because of the poverty in which he was raised, Brafman was not given a substantial or traditional Jewish education.
 He frequently clashed with the traditional authorities of the shtetl, particularly members of the Chevra kadisha (Burial Society).
 In one particularly gruesome incident, after his young daughter had died, representatives of the Society demanded a sum beyond his ability to pay, before taking a pillow from the bed of his deceased child as collateral.
 To avoid military service as a cantonist, Brafman took to the road and failed at a number of professions, eventually fleeing to Minsk, where he tried to establish himself as a photographer.